MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Setting this policy specifies which native messaging hosts shouldn't be loaded.
 A deny list value of * means all native messaging hosts are denied unless they're explicitly allowed.

-If you leave this policy unset , Google Chrome loads all installed native messaging hosts.
+If you leave this policy unset , Microsoft Edge loads all installed native messaging hosts.

   #### Supported features: